Zile995/archlinux-desktop-tweaks/README.md

-# archlinux-pop_os-config
+# archlinux-system-config
-Pop!_OS zRAM, virtual memory and IO scheduler configuration for Arch Linux
+zRAM, virtual memory, IO scheduler and various Arch Linux system configurations.

 ## Changes
   * Enabled one swap zRAM device with a size of:
     * Total system memory for PCs with less than 16GB of RAM
     * 16GB for PCs with more than 16GB of RAM

-  * Sysctl vm tweaks:
+  * Pop!_OS sysctl vm tweaks:
     ```Shell
     vm.swappiness = 180
     vm.page-cluster = 0